vanmap/solutions-webappbuilder-widgets/README.md

 ## Issues

 * Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

+## Mature Support
+For information Esri support levels visit the [Esri Product Life Cycle](http://support.esri.com/other-resources/product-life-cycle) page.
+Toolboxes marked for Mature Support will be removed from this repository's *dev* and *master* branches in the future, but will still be availalbe from earlier [releases](https://github.com/Esri/solutions-geoprocessing-toolbox/releases).

 ## Contributing